Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: Heuristic derivation of LBM velocity boundary scheme

 Without loss of generality, we focus on propagations in the $\vec e_1$ and $\vec e_3$ directions.
 As illustrated in Fig.~\ref{fig-schematic1}, the boundary, which is marked by a dashed line and the point X, is located between the solid grid point B and the first fluid grid point A. The dimensionless distance between A and the boundary is denoted by $d=\overline{AX}/\Delta x$.
 In the propagation directions, the second fluid grid point next to A is denoted by E that is used for interpolation.

-For $d<0.5$ of Fig.~\ref{fig-schematic1}(a), the propagation process for a time step starts from the interpolation point Y, bounces back at the boundary point X and ends at the grid point A. The total propagation distance is $\Delta x$ and thus the dimensionless distance between Y and A is $\overline{YA}/\Delta x=1-2d$.
+For $d<0.5$ of Fig.~\ref{fig-schematic1}(a), the propagation process for a timestep starts from the interpolation point Y, bounces back at the boundary point X and ends at the grid point A. The total propagation distance is $\Delta x$ and thus the dimensionless distance between Y and A is $\overline{YA}/\Delta x=1-2d$.
 The post-relaxation distribution function starting from the point Y, $f_{\rm rel,1}(Y,t)$, can be interpolated between the points E and A for the $\vec e_1$ direction and is bounced back.
-It is therefore used to update the unknown distribution function at the point A after a time step, $f_3(A,t+\Delta t)$, after propagation:
+It is therefore used to update the unknown distribution function at the point A after a timestep, $f_3(A,t+\Delta t)$, after propagation:

-For $d\geq0.5$ of Fig.~\ref{fig-schematic1}(b), the distribution function propagates from the grid point A for each time step, bounces back at the boundary point X and ends at the interpolation point Y. The total propagation distance is $\Delta x$ and thus the dimensionless distance between Y and A is $\overline{YA}/\Delta x=2d-1$.
+For $d\geq0.5$ of Fig.~\ref{fig-schematic1}(b), the distribution function propagates from the grid point A for each timestep, bounces back at the boundary point X and ends at the interpolation point Y. The total propagation distance is $\Delta x$ and thus the dimensionless distance between Y and A is $\overline{YA}/\Delta x=2d-1$.
 The interpolation is made between E and Y for the $\vec e_3$ direction to obtain $f_3(A,t+\Delta t)$ after propagation:

 where $f_3(E,t+\Delta t)=f_{\rm rel,3}(A,t)$ for a straightforward propagation and $f_3(Y,t+\Delta t)=f_{\rm rel,1}(A,t)$ according to the bounced propagation.

 As $d\to0.5$, both Eqs.~\eqref{Eq-original BC of small q} and \eqref{Eq-original BC of large q} reduce to the halfway bounceback scheme, $f_3(A,t+\Delta t)=f_{\rm rel,1}(A,t)$.
 The above linear interpolation can be replaced by a quadratic interpolation using an additional fluid grid point but the difference in obtained results is small \cite{Bouzidi2001, Lallemand2003}.